 This is probably the most-effective and long-term solution, but also the most controversial.
 A static mat is a small pad that will emit a low charge when it is stepped on.
 It is very similar to a shock collar for a dog.
 Though the charge will not harm your cat, it will scare them off, and they most likely will not come back.
-Keep in mind, though, these mats are usually expensive, plus they will need to be placed in the right spot for the cat to step on.
+Remember, these mats are usually expensive, plus they will need to be placed in the right spot for the cat to step on.

-Cat also getting on to kitchen surfaces?
-Take a look at our guide on How to Protect a Cat From a Hot Stove (11 Proven Methods)
+- How to Protect a Cat From a Hot Stove (11 Proven Methods)

 Featured Image: Ruwadium, Pixabay